Coagulation and diffusion: a probabilistic perspective on the Smoluchowski PDE: A short foray into some neighbouring topics

 Aldous' 1999 survey \cite{aldoussurvey} discusses how special choices of the interaction kernel $K$ have interesting probabilistic interpretations, in terms of point processes and related constructions on the complete graph (with $K(x,y) = xy$, discrete), the uniform measure on large trees ($K(x,y) = x+y$, discrete), and on the continuum random tree ($K(x,y) = x+y$, continuous).

 It is natural to pose the question of whether the ODE may be derived from a sequence of random models with diverging initial particle number.
-In such a model, the analogue of the microscopic law $\PP_N$ in the programme we discuss would consist of a probability measure under which $N$ particles carry integer or non-negative real valued masses, and any pair coalesces at infinitesimal rate $K(\cdot,\cdot)$, where the arguments are the masses of the concerned pair; at the moment of their coalescence, the two particles leave the system, to be replaced by a newcomer whose mass is the sum of the departing pair's.
+In such a model, the analogue of the microscopic law~$\PP_N$ in the programme we discuss would consist of a probability measure under which $N$ particles carry integer or non-negative real valued masses, and any pair coalesces at infinitesimal rate $K(\cdot,\cdot)$, where the arguments are the masses of the concerned pair; at the moment of their coalescence, the two particles leave the system, to be replaced by a newcomer whose mass is the sum of the departing pair's.
 In \cite{norrisone,norristwo}, Norris derives the Smoluchowski ODE from this model, considers more general mechanisms for coalescence and carries out corresponding derivations for them.
+Rezakhanlou in~\cite{Rezak13} presents sufficient conditions for gelation (a concept that we will shortly discuss in the spatial setting) in such models.

 In the case where $K$ is identically constant, this random system of coalescing particles is called Kingman's coalescent \cite{kingmanone,kingmantwo}.
 Although we have defined it only with an initial condition with a finite number of particles, the system {\em comes down from infinity}, in the sense that there is a well defined stochastic process $S$ that maps $(0,\infty)$ to $\N$ with the property that, for any $t > 0$, the process $[0,\infty) \to \N: s \to S(t+s)$ has the distribution of the process of the number of surviving particles in Kingman's coalescent given that the initial number is $S(t)$.